wcm-io/aem-guides-wknd-wcmio/README.md

 * AEM as a Cloud Service
 * AEM 6.5 SP17 *)

 *) The Site API Filtering Content Processor is currently not compatible with AEM 6.5, it required Sling Engine 2.11 or higher.
+The default Content Processor is used in AEM 6.5 als fallback.

 ## How to use/install